Mnuchin to attend top Saudi event, media exit over missing journalist

 British billionaire Richard Branson said his Virgin Group would suspend discussions with Saudi Arabia’s Public Investment Fund over a planned $1 billion investment in the group’s space ventures.

-On Wednesday, former U.S. Energy Secretary Ernest Moniz said he had suspended his role on the board of Saudi Arabia’s planned mega business zone NEOM - another one of Prince Mohammed’s large projects - until more is know about what happened to Khashoggi.
+On Wednesday, former U.S. Energy Secretary Ernest Moniz said he had suspended his role on the board of Saudi Arabia’s planned mega business zone NEOM - another of Prince Mohammed’s large projects - until more is known about what happened to Khashoggi.

-While many media and technology executives have abandoned the conference, the financial industry showed no signs of doing the same.
+While many media and technology executives have abandoned the conference, the financial industry showed no signs of doing so.

 None of the financial firms whose senior executives were scheduled to speak said they had made any changes to those plans when contacted by Reuters.

-Europe’s biggest bank HSBC declined to comment on whether CEO John Flint is still attending.
-HSBC is a ‘strategic partner’ of the event, along with Credit Suisse , whose CEO Tidjane Thiam is still planning to attend, according to a source familiar with the matter.
+Europe’s biggest bank, HSBC, declined to comment on whether CEO John Flint is still attending.
+HSBC is a ‘strategic partner’ of the event, along with Credit Suisse, whose CEO Tidjane Thiam is still planning to attend, according to a source familiar with the matter.

 Siemens AG said CEO Joe Kaeser still planned to attend.